-Most of the people fleeing violence in the Northern Triangle seek refuge in neighboring countries, such as Panama, Costa Rica, Belize and Mexico.
+Most of the people fleeing violence the North of Central America seek refuge in neighboring countries, such as Panama, Costa Rica, Belize and Mexico.
 In 2017, these countries - along with Guatemala and Honduras – implemented an integrated Action Plan (MIRPS) to strengthen protection and promote durable solutions for those forcibly displaced across the region.
 Yet the growing numbers of people seeking safety in recent years has overstretched the capacities of host countries and strained services that also serve local communities.

 Armed gangs operate with near impunity in certain parts of the region, often targeting youth and children who refuse to join their gangs or participate in criminal activity.
 Their families are not safe either as, in many cases, they are attacked or forced to pay exorbitant “war taxes” as a result of revenge or retaliation.

 Women and girls are victims of SGBV at incredibly high rates.
-Tens of thousands have fled the Northern Triangle countries in order to escape domestic violence, rape and sexual assault.
+Tens of thousands have fled the NCA countries in order to escape domestic violence, rape and sexual assault.

 Members of the LGBTI community are also subject of severe discrimination, violence and persecution because of their sexual orientation and gender identity.
 They often face barriers to basic services - such as health, education and employment - and often lack legal protection.
 As of November 2019, only half of the displaced LGBTI people in El Salvador had studied beyond primary school.

-The coronavirus pandemic has exacerbated the risks of thousands of people in the Northern Triangle.
+The coronavirus pandemic has exacerbated the risks of thousands of people in the North of Central America .
 Lockdowns and restrictions of movement allow criminal gangs to strengthen control over communities as it is harder for people that need to flee to find safe haven, increasing the risk of extortion, drug trafficking and violence across the region.